 As a fledgling entrepreneur you are responsible for growing all aspects of your business.
 Typically responding to some unseen – or unserved – market opportunity you create a solution and get paid for doing so.
 And this tends to be the core value added of the entrepreneur – pairing solutions to needs.
 Sometimes it’s very innovative and sometimes its basic.

 Yet. before you can grow your business and embark on the transition from entrepreneur to a CEO, you need a clear vision of how you want the business to evolve.
 Learning the skills to become a good manager and CEO takes time and you will find your success also will evolve and improve over time.
 The most significant evolution is your mindset—you will start to see the world differently, and you will become savvier in handling difficult situations that arise.

-This article is a small portion of the content of the book,Entrepreneur to CEO, being co-authored by The Our Shawn McBride and Ann Gatty. .
+This article is a small portion of the content found in the book,ENTREPRENEUR TO CEO: FROM BUSINESS STARTUP TO THRIVING ENTERPRISE co-authored by The Our Shawn McBride and Ann Gatty.

 About the Co-Author:

 Shawn McBride, also known as The Our Shawn, works with successful, private business owners on ways to build companies to stand the test of time.
 He is all about empowering business owners, employees and others to live a life they love.
 He’ll work hard to make that happen for you and your audiences.
 The Our Shawn earned a J.D. from the University of Maryland School of Law and a CPA from Townson University.
 He is the host of the popular show, The Future Done Right.